vegaprotocol/specs/protocol/0075-PLUP_protocol_upgrades.md

 The following describes the general workflow of upgrades:
 1. Vega continuesly make new releases available
 2. Validators can suggest to the network an upgrade with a given release tag and a block height for the upgrade to take place
-3. If a proposal gets enough votes (`protocol.upgrade.proposal.requiredMajority` of the validators, not stake) at the given height vega will take a snapshot automatically and stop processing further blocks until restarted by the vega-visor, the vega process manager.
+3. If a proposal gets enough votes (`validators.vote.required` of the validators, not stake) at the given height vega will take a snapshot automatically and stop processing further blocks until restarted by the vega-visor, the vega process manager.
 4. The validators manually download and build/prepare the new binaries.
 5. When restarted, vega will load from the last snapshot and start processing blocks with the new version.
 6. If a majority isn't reached and the block height of the proposal has passed, the proposal is rejected.